Prof. Dr. Tom Baum

 Haywantee (Rumi) Ramkissoon is a Research Professor (Full) of Tourism Marketing at the University of Derby, UK.
 She leads the visitor economy research group.
 She is also affiliated with the University of Johannesburg, South Africa.
 Her scholarship in sustainability research e.g., sustainable tourism, corporate social responsibility, place attachment, cultural tourism, pro-environmental behavior, and public health has gained international significance evidenced by media coverage, prestigious awards, and academic and industry keynotes.
 She engages in collaborative research with national and international academic and industry partners for the benefit of individuals and society.
 She serves on several editorial advisory boards of top-tier journals and as a reviewer across disciplines.

 Prof. Dr. Noel Scott

-Noel Scott, is an Adjunct Professor of Tourism Management, in the Sustainable Research Centre, University of Sunshine Coast, Queensland, Australia.
+Noel Scott, is an Adjunct Professor of Tourism Management, at the Sustainable Research Centre, University of Sunshine Coast, Queensland, Australia.
 His research interests include the study of tourism experiences, and destination management and marketing.
 He is a frequent speaker at academic and industry conferences.
 He has over 300 academic publications including 17 books.
-He has supervised 30 doctoral students to successful completion of their theses.
-He is on the Editorial Board of many top tourism journals, a member of the International Association of China Tourism Scholars and a Fellow of the Council for Australasian Tourism and Hospitality Education.
+He has supervised 30 doctoral students to successfully complete of their theses.
+He is on the Editorial Board of many top tourism journals, a member of the International Association of China Tourism Scholars, and a Fellow of the Council for Australasian Tourism and Hospitality Education.